kaunel85/ong-bylaws/bylaws.md

 Article IX: Committees
 ---------------------
-74. Committees may be created by the President or a simple majority vote of the Chapter for special issues or events as needed.
+74. Committees may be created by the President or an affirmative vote from a majority of members eligible to vote for special issues or events as needed.
 The Chapter's standing committees are defined in the Procedures.

 75. Committees shall have no power greater than the officers sitting on it unless granted by the Procedures or a 66% motion of the Chapter.
 Funds may be specifically allocated to committees by motion of the chapter or by inclusion in a passed budget.